For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Keep the money for these goals separate from your emergency fund (if you can), and avoid dipping into it unless you really have to.

-When you sit down to review your budget, armed with your new personal finance skills, check if you're still paying for any subscriptions for services (streaming sites, for example) that you're no longer using.
+When you review your budget, armed with your new personal finance skills, check if you're still paying for any subscriptions for services (streaming sites, for example) you no longer use.

 Free trials are a great way to save money, but we've all been guilty of forgetting to unsubscribe to a service before the trial ends.

-When you do start earning, not knowing how to read your payslip may mean you don't know when you can claim a tax rebate.
+When you start earning, not knowing how to read your payslip may mean you don't know when you can claim a rebate.

 Paying off your Student Loan too early

-Make sure that your Student Loan repayments haven't started if you're not earning over the threshold:
+Make sure your Student Loan repayments haven't started if you're not earning over the threshold:

-• £27,295 a year for students from England and Wales who started university in or after September 2012
+- £25,000 a year for students from England who started university on or after 1st August 2023.

-• £20,195 a year for students from England and Wales who started university between September 1998 and August 2012
+- £24,990 a year for students from Northern Ireland, as well as those from England and Wales who started university before 1st September 2012.

-If you're earning under those amounts and you've been taxed, you could be due a refund from the Student Loans Company.
+If you're earning under those amounts and you've made loan repayments, you could be due a refund from the Student Loans Company.

 Another reason people end up paying too early is that SLC starts deducting money before the April after they graduate (repayments should not be taken off your earnings before then).